openSUSE/yomi/README.md

 * `config`.
 Dictionary.
 Optional

   Local configuration for the software section.
-Except `minimal` and `transfer`, all the options can be overwritten in each repository definition.
+Except `minimal`, `transfer`, and `verify` all the options can be overwritten in each repository definition.

   * `minimal`: Boolean.
 Optional.
 Default: `no`